Join millions of Canadians who have already trusted Loans Canada

 If you’re bringing money into Canada — especially large sums of money — it’s important to know what the rules are in terms of declaring the funds to officials or paying taxes on them.

-Whether you’ve recently travelled and are making your way back into Canada or are expecting to receive a money transfer from abroad, there are a few important things to understand in order to avoid any penalties.
+Perhaps you’ve recently travelled and are making your way back into Canada.
+Or, maybe you’re expecting to receive a money transfer from abroad.
+In either case, there are a few important things to understand to avoid any penalties.

 Let’s take a closer look at international money transfers, particularly when it comes to taxation.